honey-buggy/chess-elo-guesser/README.md

 Go to [ceg.honeybuggy.com](https://ceg.honeybuggy.com)

+## Code Explanation
+All the data was prepared in the DataParsing folder.
+In there is a Kotlin file which loads training data from a pgn file.
+It can load into either the data folder or the test_data folder so the training part knows where to look.
+For training, there is a folder called Python/main which contains the data loading, model, and training script.

+There is also a file inside Python called server.py which is what is used to talk to the front end.
+The frontend is located in the folder called Frontend.

+There may also be other miscellaneous files I never cleaned up (lol).

 ## How is the point estimate calculated?

 It is calculated by finding the rating value x that produces the least mean squared difference between the model’s output and a normal